 During the Covid-19 wave, SRC will remain open on a limited basis.
 Other than for emergencies, SRC will operate on MONDAY, WEDNESDAY, and FRIDAY from 10am to 5pm until further notice.
 You may leave a message through the website or our Facebook Page and one of our Core Team will be in touch with you as soon as possible.
 Please know that our thoughts and prayers follow you and keep you uplifted during this difficult time.
 SRC has limited volunteers right now and we strive to provide the best possible service to those in need.

 Please wear your masks whenever in public so that hundreds or perhaps thousands of lives may be saved.
 Please remember to wash your hands often, and to social distance.
-We at SRC wish you the most blessed of Holiday Seasons and are praying that by next year we may give each other a big HUG!
+We at SRC wish you the most blessed upcoming Spring Season and are praying that by upcoming year we may give each other a big HUG!
 We urge everyone possible to get their vaccine as soon as possible.
 Our Core Team has been vaccinated and survived so please do not fear -- hugging those we love has been sorely missed!
 Right now, our means of showing our love and devotion to each one of you is to follow the science and remember that the lives we are saving could be that of our Mothers, Fathers, Grandmothers, Grandfathers, children, spouses, and so forth.
 Every American must concentrate on protecting their loved ones in these challenging times.
 There is no greater gift any of us could give one another!
 Let's stop this horrific, deadly virus in its tracks!
 Herd Immunity can make all the difference!

 If you use INTERNET EXPLORER as your browser, you will not see this website as it is meant to be published: